avishaan/codehatcher.github.io/_posts/2020-09-08-good-to-great.md

 title: "Good to Great"
 excerpt: "Defines the leadership style of the 90's and what can be learned and used in the 20th century"
 categories:
+  - book notes
-  - Book Reviews
+  - leadership strategy
-  - Book Notes
+  - product strategy
 tags:
-  - Leadership
+  - leadership strategy
-  - Startup
+  - product strategy
 toc: true
 toc_sticky: true
 date: 2020-9-8